Everything You Need to Know About Booking and Using an Airplane Bassinet

 From the Aeroflot website:

-Cots are designed for infants under the age of one year and weighing no more than 11 kg.
+Airplane bassinets are designed for children under the age of 1 and weighing no more than 11 kg.

-If you wish to use a baby cot on board, please let us know at least 36 hours before the scheduled departure time by contacting the Sales Office or calling the Contact Centre .
-At check-in, seats next to cot positions are first allocated to passengers who have made an advance booking.
+If you would like to use a bassinet on board, please notify us at least 36 hours before the scheduled departure by contacting the sales office or calling the Contact Centre.

 Aeromexico Airplane Bassinets